dballaelliott/binscatter/README.md

 ### ci(model)

-The `ci()` option class also provides an option to bound linear and quadratic fits.
+The `ci()` option class provides a suboption to bound linear and quadratic fits.

 The syntax is exactly the same in either case; `binscatter` knows to bound the appropriate model type, whether it is linear...